-One year on, join Holyrood Communications and the Institute and Faculty of Actuaries as we:
+One year on, delegates joined Holyrood Communications and the Institute and Faculty of Actuaries as we:

-- Reflect on what has been delivered so far from the Glasgow Climate Pact and the implications for actuaries
+- Reflected on what has been delivered so far from the Glasgow Climate Pact and the implications for actuaries

-- Consider the challenges for COP27, taking place in Sharm El-Sheikh over the month of November
+- Considered the challenges for COP27, which took place in Sharm El-Sheikh in November 2022

-- Assess the impact of key political challenges – such as the pandemic response and the cost-of-living crisis – on progress being made in Scotland
+- Assessed the impact of key political challenges – such as the pandemic response and the cost-of-living crisis – on progress being made in Scotland

-- Discuss how Scotland can transition into a global leader for green and sustainable financial services
+- Discussed how Scotland can transition into a global leader for green and sustainable financial services